 Lawyer for Bicycle Accident in St. Charles, MO.
-Riding a bicycle is a wonderful way to exercise and enjoy the freedom of the outdoors.
-But on too many occasions, bicyclists don't receive the same respect that motorists do and end up injured because of someone else's negligence.
-If you were injured in a bike accident even after you did everything that you were supposed to, the lawyer for bicycle accident team of Halvorsen Klote is here to help see you through your time of need.
-We offer expert legal representation clients in St. Charles, MO and throughout the Greater St. Louis area and Southern Illinois.
-Talking to us is free, and you do not owe us anything unless we win your claim.
-Speak directly to an experienced and empathetic bicycle accident lawyer by calling 866-382-4167 or by reaching out to us online.
+Riding a bicycle is a great way to exercise and enjoy the freedom of the outdoors.
+But too often, other motorists don't respect the safety of bicyclists and end up causing an accident.
+If you were injured in a bike accident through no fault of your own, the lawyer for bicycle accident team of Halvorsen Klote will fight for your rights and secure you the financial recovery you deserve.
+We offer expert legal representation the injured and vulnerable in St. Charles, MO and throughout the Greater St. Louis area and Southern Illinois.
+Our consultations and initial investigations are free, and you do not owe us anything unless we win your claim.
+Speak directly to a knowledgeable and compassionate bicycle accident lawyer by calling 866-382-4167 or by contacting us online.

 St. Charles, MO Bicycle Accident Statistics

-In 2020, there were 983 bike accident fatalities in auto accidents across the country, according to the National Highway Traffic Safety Administration, the highest total since 1987.
-According to data from the National Safety Council, in 2020 there were 325,173 nonfatal injuries in bicycle accidents.
+In 2020, there were 938 bicyclists killed in traffic crashes in the United States, according to the National Highway Traffic Safety Administration, the most since 1987.
+According to data from the National Safety Council, in 2020 there were 325,173 bicyclists injured in nonfatal accidents.
 Most nonfatal injuries occurred in children between five and 14 years old, while deaths were most common in riders between 55 and 64 years old.

-In Missouri, there were 406 total crashes which caused 351 injuries and six fatalities, according to the Missouri Traffic Safety Compendium.
-In Illinois, in 2,180 bicycle wrecks 1,995 people were injured and 28 people passed away.
+In Missouri, in 406 total crashes, 351 people sustained nonfatal injuries and six people died, according to statistics in the Missouri Traffic Safety Compendium.
+In Illinois, in 2,180 bicycle crashes 1,995 people were injured and 28 people passed away.

-While bicycle accidents make up only one percent of trips, each year they account for more than twice that in traffice-related deaths.
-The disparity speaks to how important bicycle safety is, and also how important it is for drivers of other vehicles to be aware of bicyclists and share the road with them.
+While bicycle accidents make up only one percent of trips taken by American commuters, each year they account for over two percent of motor vehicle deaths.
+The disparity points to how important bicycle safety is, and also how important it is for drivers of other vehicles to be aware of bicyclists and share the road with them.

 What Are the Most Common Causes of Bicycle Accidents in St. Charles, MO?